Supply-Chain-Traceability/SolutionProposal/README.md

 recommended that an hierarchical PKI structure is setup in order to improve security (e.g. by having the root CA offline) and distribute responsibility.
-The proposed PKI for the use case shall have 3 levels the root CA, intermediate CA and end user.
+The proposed PKI for the use case shall have 3 levels the root CA, inter/mediate CA and end user.
 The root CA needs to be a most trusted entity, in this case it can be the Portuguese governmental institution IFAP (Instituto de Financiamento da Agricultura e Pescas) which is ruled in Portugal by the Agriculture Ministry.
-The intermediate CA needs to be a trusted certifier entity that is verified and trusted by the IFAP, in this case the PDO association and certificer "Mirandesa".
+The inter/mediate CA needs to be a trusted certifier entity that is verified and trusted by the IFAP, in this case the PDO association and certificer "Mirandesa".
 The end user shall be the certificate requester and in the